Rancho Seco Recreational Area

 Get back to nature at Rancho Seco Recreational Area

-A short 25 minute drive from downtown Sacramento, you’ll find the 400-acre park that makes up the Rancho Seco Recreational Area.
+Take a 45-minute drive from downtown Sacramento and you’ll find the 400-acre park that makes up the Rancho Seco Recreational Area.
 Take a short vacation and enjoy bird watching, boating, camping, fishing, hiking and even a sanctuary for rescued exotic animals and wildlife.
 Camp in comfort with recreation and concession buildings, shade structures, laundry facility, boathouse and newly renovated restrooms and showers.

 Hiking opportunities